 The report found that the NHS entered the pandemic with fewer nurses, doctors and hospital beds per person, lower levels of spending on buildings and equipment, and higher levels of hospital bed occupancy.

-Report author Sarah Reed said this ‘relatively poor’ starting point and ‘longstanding issues’ has left the NHS facing a ‘long and fraught’ recovery compared to similar countries.
+Report author Sarah Reed said this ‘relatively poor’ starting point and ‘longstanding issues’, such as staff shortages, has left the NHS facing a ‘long and fraught’ recovery compared to similar countries.

 She continued: ‘This will mean longer waits for treatment, further rationing of care and the danger that health outcomes in the UK, which already lag behind many other similar countries, will worsen.’